rlucente-se-jboss/flightgear-kiosk-demo/README.md

-If you set up an insecure registry on another RHEL instance, please make sure to copy the `999-local-registry.conf` file to the `~/flightgear-kiosk-demo` and `/etc/containers/registries.conf.d` directories on the RHEL instance building the bootable container images.
+If you set up an insecure registry on another RHEL instance, please make sure to copy the `999-local-registry.conf` file to the `~/flightgear-kiosk-demo` and `/etc/containers/registries.conf.d` directories on this RHEL instance that will build the bootable container images.

 Login to Red Hat's container registry using your Red Hat customer portal credentials and then pull the container image for the base bootable